ryssbowh/craft-themes/README.md

 - Url path : Will cache separately or each url path
 - Url path (with query) : Same as above but will also look at the query string

 Each of those strategies can be set to cache differently whether the user is logged in or out, or cache differently for each logged in user.
+Block caching uses Craft internal cache tagging system so cache will be automatically invalidated when elements used within a block are changed.

 ## Displays